justinwhall/wp-buildhook-deploy/readme.md

 # LittleBot Netlifly

-Connect your WordPress website to [Netlifly](https://www.netlify.com/) by trigger and or stage and production build hook on post save and or update.
+Connect your WordPress website to [Netlifly](https://www.netlify.com/) by triggering stage and or production build hooks on post save and or update.

 ## installation